-To create static, suppression, and internal lists, use the Audience > Lists page.
-To create dynamic lists, use the segmentation tool.
+To create static, suppression, and internal lists, use the Audience > Lists page and follow the steps described below.

 On this page

-The way to add new users to your project in Iterable is with lists.
-You can import a CSV file with your users and their information, or enter the CSV values for your users manually.
+To add new users to your Iterable project, use lists.
+You can import a CSV file that contains your users' data, or enter the CSV values for your users manually in the text area.

 To add users via the API, see List APIs.

-Before importing a CSV file, review the file and ensure it meeds the following conditions:
+Before you import a CSV file, review it to make sure it meets the following conditions: